jkedra/jkedra.github.io/_drafts/python/itertools.md

 ## Python Adventure

 I did not find [Python](we:) by myself.
 I was aware of existence but ignored it.
-It is my wife, who dragged the thing to our home.
+I knew Google used it, I knew two geeks at a place I worked in a past, used it and spoke positively about it.
+But actually it is my wife, who dragged the thing to our home.
 She attended a training and told me a couple of warm words about it.
 So I put a little more attention to Python than I did before.
 And it did not took much to fall in love with Python - it became my favourite language.
 I like do things with Python, I like the beauty of code imposed by the language structure, I like its design.
 I like very much to contemplate beautiful code in Python, I really enjoy it.

 Being not a professional Python programmer, I write in it for fun.
 No pressure, slow pace, more satisfaction.
 So even simple discoveries make me wonder.